Information to applicants for research grants

 - The applicant must have documented competency as a researcher within the area.
 Graduate students can only apply for grants if a researcher with a PhD is the project leader.

-The applications are evaluated by two scientific experts and IFAU’s scientific council.
+The applications are evaluated by IFAU’s scientific council.
 After reviewing the applications, the scientific council makes a recommendation on which projects that should receive funding.
 The Director General takes the formal decision, which is based on the recommendations of the scientific council as the starting point.

 2 The deadline for applications for grants is October 1 at the latest